dvreeze/yaidom/docs/yaidom-tutorial.rst

 * They have one JAXP factory object as state, such as a DocumentBuilderFactory, or a SAXParserFactory
 * They have a factory method that gives maximal control over configuration of the document parser
 * This factory method has one parameter for the "JAXP factory object", and function parameters otherwise (such as a function from DocumentBuilderFactory instances to DocumentBuilders)
+* There are other factory methods as well
-* Each factory method is defined in terms of another one
+* Each "other" factory method is defined in terms of another factory method
 * Each of these other factory methods provides defaults for parameters passed to the factory method that it calls itself

 All in all, there is plenty of choice how to parse XML input into a ``Document``: